Westwoodlabs/strichliste-docker/README.md

-# strichliste-docker - A Strichliste Docker Container
+# strichliste-docker - Strichliste Docker Bundle

-This is a docker container for the [strichliste](https://www.strichliste.org/) using the [strichliste frontend and backend bundle](https://github.com/strichliste/strichliste), a MariaDB database and a the Telegram Bot [strichliste-telegram](https://github.com/Westwoodlabs/strichliste-telegram).
+This is a docker container for the [strichliste](https://www.strichliste.org/) bundeling the [frontend](https://github.com/Westwoodlabs/strichliste-web-frontend) and [backend](https://github.com/Westwoodlabs/strichliste-backend), a MariaDB database and a the Telegram Bot [strichliste-telegram](https://github.com/Westwoodlabs/strichliste-telegram).

 ## Usage

 - Clone this repository.
 - Create settings.env from template and change values.
-- Create docker-compose.yml from template and change for your needs (remove treafik for example).
+- Create docker-compose.yml from template and change for your needs.
 - Setup initial database.

 ### Setup initial database